philipfavourboluwatife247/alx-low_level_programming/README.md

-This is the README file of my repository for my training and pracice on low level language(c) at ALX
+This repository contains directories and executable files on low level programming language c tasks in ALX